 A Saudi billionaire is selling his palatial $100 million superyacht after it was vandalized by an angry mob in France with red paint and garbage.
-The vessel, longer than an Olympic-sized swimming pool, features a helipad, a massive beach club, a movie hall, and a cards room.
+The vessel, longer than an Olympic-sized swimming pool, features a helipad, a massive beach club, a movie hall, and a card room.

 When called Elements, how can a superyacht not have several remarkable features?
-The 262-feet luxury yacht has a robust volume of 2,433 gross tonnage, which is laudable for her size.
+The 262-foot luxury yacht has a robust volume of 2,433 gross tonnage, which is laudable for her size.
 The eye-catching exterior is the work of Alpha Marine Ltd. Still, it is the interior that makes Elements all that the $100 million boat is known for.
 Cristiano Gatto Design deserves a pat on the back for fitting a palace inside a ship, laced with art-deco themes that brand the tiniest nook opulent.
 The yacht is now listed for sale with various brokers for an asking price of $120 million (it can be chartered for a weekly fee of $900,000).
-Let’s explore the vintage design language and the modern technologies of Elements motoryacht-
+Let’s explore the vintage design language and the modern technologies of Elements motor yacht-

 The elegant environment of the Element superyacht-